morillotorres/binary-phase-electrodeposition-transient-analysis/README.md

 - `sample_data/` – two small CSV files used in the demo:
   - `280mV.csv – Cu + hypophosphite` transient & `280mV-Cu.csv – Cu-only` transient

+If you use this material, please cite the article associated with this repository.